 When it comes to promoting positive student behavior, restorative practices in schools are an effective means to setting students up for success.
 These practices prioritize establishing a sense of community, promote the development of empathy and support constructive resolution of conflicts or harm.

-Zero-tolerance policies and authoritarian means of punishment do not equip students with the necessary skills for improving relationships and mending conflict.
+Zero-tolerance policies and authoritarian means of punishment, on the other hand, do not equip students with the necessary skills for improving relationships and mending conflict.
 Instead, they remove students from the learning environment and deny them the opportunity to make positive changes to their behavior.
 In fact, exclusionary discipline harms not only the individual but also the entire school community.

 In contrast, restorative practices in schools help students to feel invested in their school community, transforming student culture and impacting discipline rates.
-Restorative practices can benefit all students and contribute to their success.
+By fostering accountability and emphasizing repairing harm, restorative practices encourage personal growth and stronger connections among students and staff.
+This proactive approach creates a safer, more inclusive environment where all students can thrive.

 Benefits of Restorative Practices in Schools